 If ic.quant.trans=TRUE, a matrix of user-supplied test statistics from a particular distribution to be used during marginal quantile transformation.
 Supplying a vector of test statistics will apply the same vector to each hypothesis.
-The marg.null marg.par perm.mat corr.null 9 from a multivariate normal distribution rather than relying on permutation-based or bootstrap-based resampling.
-Because the Gaussian distribution is continuous, we expect this choice of null distribution to suffer less from discreteness than either the permutation or the bootstrap distribution.
-Additionally, in large-scale settings, use of null distributions derived from the vector influence function typically reduce computational bottlenecks associated with resampling methods.
+The statistics may represent empirically derived marginal permutation values, may be theoretical values, or may represent a sample from some other suitable choice of marginal null distribution.

-This function is called internally when the argument nulldist='ic' is evaluated in the main userlevel functions MTP or EBMTP.
+This function is called internally when the argument nulldist='ic' is evaluated in the main user-level functions MTP or EBMTP.
 Formatting of the data objects X, W, Y, and especially Z occurs at execution begin of the main user-level functions.